easymetadata/IPTools/README.md

   -s, --skip_update     I'm in a hurry..
 Skip downloading updated lists -t, --htmlOutput      Output to html in a browser -l, --vtLookup        VirusTotal scoring

+*Note: Output with empty columns are removed automatically
 ```

 **Examples**